ganeshspiyer/SLackathon_Car_Price_Ganesh/README.md

-   if required i will use LDA and finally i will be using linear regression model by train,test split method using sklearn library and also i will make the data structured as it contains many NAN values and unordered set of values that cannot be taken into a model, finally if someone wants to know the market trend according to the model they wants to launch, so they can plan according the price range
+   if required i will use LDA and finally i will be using linear regression model by train,test split method using sklearn library and also i will make the data structured as it contains many NAN values and unordered set of values that cannot be taken into a model, finally if someone wants to know the market trend according to the model they want to launch, they can plan and design according to the price range in the initial stage itself, so that it could end as profitable initiative